-In addition to general policy requirements in the Core Strategy and the Development Management Policies in Chapter 7, with particular reference to DM Policy 2 Allocated Sites, and appropriate contributions to infrastructure provision in the Developer Contributions SPD, development on this site will subject to the following:
+In addition to the general policy requirements in the Core Strategy and the Development Management Policies in Chapter 7, with particular reference to Policy DM2 Allocated Sites, and Policy DM3 Developer Contributions and Planning Obligations, development on this site will be subject to the following:

-- The phasing of development to allow the infrastructure provider to undertake the necessary investigation into the impact of the site on the local sewerage network and following this, the carrying out of remedial works, where necessary, to support further growth; - Appropriate design, density and layout which addresses the sites important gateway location and manages the transition into the main built up area.
-In order to assimilate the development, provision should be made, in accordance with the landscape character, for the retention and enhancement of the sites existing landscape screening; - Preparation of an appropriate transport assessment as part of any planning application to iii. identify the impact of the development on the highway network.
-This assessment should specifically include the impact of the sites access on the Lower Kirklington Road / Kirklington Road junction, the achievement of acceptable visibility and the provision of appropriate mitigating measures; - The positive management of surface water through the design and layout of development to iv. ensure that there is no detrimental impact in run-off into surrounding residential areas or the existing drainage regime; - Provision of appropriate landscape buffering to the Southwell Trail within the design and layout ٧. of any planning application; - Development will be required to seek to maintain and enhance the current provision of Right of Ways which traverse the site; and - Pre-determination archaeological evaluation submitted as part of any planning application and post determination mitigation measures secured by condition on any planning consent are likely to be required reflecting the high archaeological potential of the site.
+- i.
+Cooperate with the infrastructure provider to carry out an assessment of the drainage infrastructure required to serve the development, the impact on the local drainage network serving the site and the identification of appropriate measures to ensure that there is adequate capacity in the local drainage network to serve the development; - ii.
+Appropriate design, density and layout which addresses the sites gateway location and manages the transition into the main built up area.
+In order to assimilate the development, provision should be made, in accordance with the landscape character, for the retention and enhancement of the sites existing landscape screening; - Preparation of an appropriate Transport Assessment as part of any planning application to identify the impact of the development on the highway network.
+This assessment should specifically include the impact of the sites access on the Lower Kirklington Road / Kirklington Road junction, the achievement of acceptable visibility and the provision of appropriate mitigating measures; - iv.
+The positive management of surface water through the design and layout of development to ensure that there is no detrimental impact in run-off into surrounding residential areas or the existing drainage regime; - v.
+Provision of appropriate landscape buffering to the Southwell Trail within the design and layout of any planning application; - vi.
+Development will be required to seek to maintain and enhance the current provision of Right of Ways which traverse the site; and - vii.
+Pre-determination archaeological evaluation submitted as part of any planning application and post determination mitigation measures secured by condition on any planning consent are likely to be required reflecting the high archaeological potential of the site.